NodEm9/abimongo/docs/website/docs/logger/faq.md

 ## Where can I find examples and API details?

 See `docs/logger/intro.md` for a quickstart and configuration examples.
 For usage in code, inspect the `@abimongo/logger` package source and its public API in the TypeScript declarations.

----

-If you'd like, I can:

-- Add one or two short runnable examples to this FAQ.
-- Add a short note about how to configure the logger for CI vs local development.
-- Run the docs build to verify the page renders.

-Let me know which of those you'd like me to do next.